Skip to main content

 Trust in the operating room, or any other workplace, must be a common language.
 If the team in the OR is an engaged team of clinical professionals working for the health and safety of the patient, there will be lower anxiety levels and more balance amongst the team.

-When Trust is not present:
+When trust is not present

 If you look at the day to day activities in an operating room, you realize the focus begins with a negative emotion.
 Patients are there because they are sick with disease, need procedures to repair broken bones, have a cardiac condition or need lifesaving procedures such as an organ transplant.
 The OR team can easily be focused on the wrong thing, emotionally speaking.
 This may lead to a limited amount of trust with team members including the surgeon.
 Failure on anyone’s part can lead to a poor clinical outcome for the patient.
 Fear of making mistakes sometimes causes an atmosphere of mistrust, knowing in one’s mind that they need to work independently and only rely on themselves to assure a positive outcome.
 In times like this, it is most important to collaborate with team members and have open communication.
 If a mistake is made, it is crucial to speak up and take ownership.
 If you, as a team member, do not take responsibility you erode trust by not being honest, even if it is a difficult situation.

-Key Elements of Trust:
+Key elements of trust

 The Operating Room is a crucial workplace to have trust, however, all workplaces need to develop a trusting environment.
 The key elements of trust are defined with words such as competence, reliability and consistency, integrity and compassion and communication.
 All elements are needed to build a strong foundation for success.